Huegoxaga/notes/algorithm/ml.md

         - Add-one smoothing - During prediction, the probability of any word followed by `A` cannot be `0`, to introduce the possibility during training, this case should be included in the calculation, so the calculation should be dividing the occurrence of `A` followed by `B` plus `1` over the number of `A` plus the total number of unique words in the training corpus
       - Once the model has the all the probability info, it chains the predicted words into a sentence, as `P(A,B,C) = P(C|B)P(B|A)P(A)`
         - based on the Bayes rule, `B C` depended on `A` also need to be found by doing counting, however, `B C` depended on `A` is trigram and will not be used, based on Markov Assumption, what we see only depends on the what we see in previous step, so the term `B C` depended on `A` will be ignored in the calculation, it is also easier to model because the occurrence of shorter word sequences (two word phrases) is higher than long sentences in the training corpus
-        - In the actually calculation, add up the logarithm of the probability instead of multiplying the chained probability, and get the average of this log value for each word by dividing the sum by the number of words in a sentence
+        - Use log probability in the actually calculation to avoid the product of chained probability reaches zero, add up the logarithm of the probability, and get the average of this log value for each word by dividing the sum by the number of words in a sentence, to avoid biase introduced by various sentence length
     - N-gram - each group of consecutive N words are considered.
       - fastText even consider n-gram for group of characters within a word("ora", "ran", "ang", "nge" when `minn` is 3) and make it different from `Word2Vec`.
 Hence, it works good with misspelled words.
       - Default `minn` is 3, `maxn` is 6